BlueHeronGames/textblade/README.md

 ## Quick Start

 The fastest way to get started is to look at the **VoidWalker** sample game in `source/VoidWalker.Main/`.
-It demonstrates all the core features of TextBlade.
+It demonstrates all the core features of TextBlade, including:

+- Quest givers with pre/post-quest dialogue
+- Switches and OnTalk actions for quest flow
+- Dungeons with procedurally generated monsters
+- Shops (equipment and items)
+- Skills and status effects
+- Audio integration

 To run VoidWalker: